bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 The goal of this spark application is to combine the listeners dimension with the daily spins data and produce 2 output artifacts.

-1. A dataset where each spins has the relevant listener information joined by listener id.
+1. A dataset where each spin has the relevant listener information joined by listener id.
-2. An aggregate report of spins counted by zipcode and subscription type groups.
+2. An count of spins grouped by zipcode and subscription type.
 For example "The number of times Ariana Grande 'Thank you, Next' played in zip code 90120 for ad-supported users was X."

 ## What's this for again?

-The labels are often very interested in receiving these types of geo reports, and also receiving the raw spins dataset collections with some additional attributes spliced in.
+The labels are very interested in receiving these types of geo reports, and also receiving the raw spins dataset collections with some additional attributes spliced in.

 Some additional attributes joined in production, but not in this workshop:
 1. Listener information.
 We're working with just this in our workshop for simplicity sake.